A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 Instead, because of the coronavirus outbreak, his campaign is grounded: no rallies, no travel.
 It's all virtual fundraisers, live-streamed speeches, remote TV interviews, Facebook videos and volunteer Slack channels.

-Behind the scenes, the former Vice President spends hours a day on the phone with his public health advisory committee, fellow Democratic leaders, and economic advisors, but the public-facing campaign is now exclusively a TV and digital operation.
+Behind the scenes, the former vice president spends hours a day on the phone with his public health advisory committee, fellow Democratic leaders and economic advisers, but the public-facing campaign is now exclusively a TV and digital operation.

 The coronavirus outbreak has forced the 77-year-old Biden and his campaign to urgently reckon with a new reality in which the internet is the main campaign battlefield — a place where they have often been outdone by rivals, but where voters are currently very much a captive audience.